blocksds/sdk/docs/content/tutorial/basic/backgrounds/index.md

 One trick that you can use is that, if you don't need the full size of the bitmap, you can use VRAM banks for other things, and it will work.
-For example, if you want a 1024x256 background you can assign VRAM A and B as main engine background RAM, tell `bgInit()` that you want a 1024x512 bitmap, and the 2D engine will only be able to use those banks for the bitmap.
+For example, if you want a 1024x256 background you can assign VRAM A and B as main engine background RAM, tell `bgInitHidden()` that you want a 1024x512 bitmap, and the 2D engine will only be able to use those banks for the bitmap.
 You'll be free to use VRAM C and D for other things.

 ## 10. Background priorities